 Example: If your rent is £100 a week, the maximum benefit you get to help with rent is:

-Ask a friend or family member to move in
+If a friend or family member moves in

-You won't be affected by the bedroom tax if a friend or family member moves into your spare room and they don't pay rent.
+You will not be affected by the bedroom tax if a friend or family member moves into your spare room and they do not pay rent.

-In most cases, a deduction is still made from your benefit because they're expected to contribute to your rent while they live with you.
+A deduction can still made from your benefit because they're expected to contribute to your rent while they live with you.